dunamismax/Python-Hypermedia/README.md

 ## About This Project

-This monorepo serves as a centralized showcase for a variety of Python web applications, each demonstrating a modern, robust, and productive approach to building server-rendered applications.
-It is built on the principle of project-level isolation, with each app being a completely independent entity.
+This monorepo is a collection of Python web applications that demonstrate a modern, server-rendered approach to web development.
+Each application is a standalone project with its own dependencies and environment, but all share a common set of tools and a unified development workflow.

-The primary goal is to provide a structured, maintainable, and scalable environment for building modern web applications with a focus on performance, developer experience, and minimal frontend complexity, using **The Python Hypermedia Stack**.
+The primary goal is to provide a structured and scalable environment for building web applications with a focus on performance, developer experience, and minimal frontend complexity.

 ### Target Environments

-All code in this repository primarily targets **macOS** for development and testing. **Linux (Ubuntu)** is the target for production deployments.
+All code in this repository is developed and tested on **macOS** and is intended for production deployment on **Linux (Ubuntu)**.

 <details>
 <summary><h3>The Python Hypermedia Stack (Click to Expand)</h3></summary>